 Removing Barriers to Learning

-At Literacy Achieves, we understand the difficulty many non-native English speakers have in finding the time, transportation, childcare or money they need in order to attend English language classes.
+At Literacy Achieves, we understand the difficulty many non-native English speakers have in finding the time, transportation, technology, childcare or money they need in order to attend English language classes.
 Our programs are effective because we remove these barriers by providing:

 - Convenient Scheduling Located in Neighborhoods of Highest Need